eduardoboucas/buildtimes/posts/2025-04-07-ai-creators-funnel/2025-04-07-ai-creators-funnel.md

 ## The creator's funnel

-I kept thinking about this side of software that I don't always think about.
-I started wondering how these ideas came to life, materialising into something positive for the world.
+I kept thinking about this side of software that I don't always consider.
+I started wondering how these projects came to life, how the seed of an idea has actually materialised into something positive for the world.
 Every project is different, but I think the process can be broadly broken down into the following phases:

 1. **Identify**: Identify a problem worth solving or an opportunity worth chasing
 1. **Conceptualise**: Plan and shape a viable solution to address the problem